Can You Fire A Personal Injury Lawyer?

 That said, if your attorney is failing to communicate with you, or lacks attention to detail to your case, you should speak with your attorney about your dissatisfaction and ask if there is anything that can be done to improve the situation.
 This is an appropriate first step to take prior to deciding to fire your lawyer.

 How To Fire Your Personal Injury Attorney

 If you’ve brought your dissatisfaction to light with your attorney and they fail to remedy the situation, here are some steps to take to successfully fire your personal injury lawyer:

 Step 1: Review your legal contract.
 You will need to identify any provisions in the contract that pertain to the procedure for terminating the attorney-client relationship.
 If there is a reasonable procedure, you should follow it (and document the steps you’ve taken).

 Step 2: Hire a new personal injury lawyer immediately.
 You should hire a new personal injury attorney as soon as you’ve decided to fire your existing one.
 By doing so, you can avoid handling any confusing and/or complicated legal issues on your own.
 It will better protect your case in the long-run.

 Step 3: Issue written notice.
-You should write, sign, and send (preferably certified mail) a letter to your injury attorney announcing terminating of the client-attorney relationship.
+You should write, sign, and send (preferably certified mail) a letter to your injury attorney announcing the termination of the client-attorney relationship.
 This letter should be short, concise, and adequately express termination.
 It should also request that your attorney provide all your case files to you and/or your new attorney.
-Note: if you paid a nonrefundable retainer, it is likely that you will not be entitled for reimbursement.
+Note: if you paid a non-refundable retainer, it is likely that you will not be entitled to reimbursement.

 Step 4: If your case is pending court, you must advise the court of the withdrawal or substitution of counsel.
 This step should be performed in conjunction with the termination of legal counsel.
 In most cases, your new attorney will file a “motion for substitution of counsel.”